The Nashville housing market is booming. With so many moves taking place around the city during the busiest moving season …

 Tips for Packing Your Home Effectively

 Are you feeling completely overwhelmed while trying to pack your house?!
-For the best moving company in Nashville, this is just another day on the job.
+For the best moving company in Nashville, this is just another day on the job of offering the best packing services in Nashville, TN.
 But for someone who is unfamiliar with the process, this can feel like the most painstaking event in your life.
 Don’t be discouraged, we have you covered!

 Before we go over our strategy for packing your items, let’s discuss the actual box.
 Not all cardboard is created equal.
 If you have chosen the AMC Gremlin instead of the Cadillac Fleetwood of cardboard, you might want to be extra cautious of how much weight is inside the box.
 No matter the quality of the cardboard however, make sure to adequately tape and secure the box.

 First, choose one room to start in.
 We typically tackle the more difficult rooms first, like the kitchen or dining room.
 Delicate items require more care, and getting this done first will ensure the final stages of packing is smooth sailing.
 The last thing you want is to pack for hours and then be left with an enormous undertaking with china and crystal.

 Next, you want to think about the items you are packing.
 Obviously if it is a delicate item, you want to wrap these individually with paper.
 Our motto is: paper is cheaper than replacing an item, so if in question always use more paper.
 Wad up several sheets of paper (newsprint packing paper is best) and line the bottom of the box to add a nice cushion for the items to rest on.
 As you are wrapping items and loading them in the box, place heavier items in the box first.
 For example, you never want to put champagne flutes or wine glasses on the bottom of the box unless the box is solely being packed with this type of item.
 When individually wrapping plates, pictures, or anything that may be thin and fragile, make sure these are packed in the box vertically (side by side/standing upright).